 Decreased customer satisfaction is more imminent in the security industry, where security guards play the role of protecting a site.
 The absence of any security guard might backfire against the security company through safety complaints by the people inside the site or any thefts or other crimes that occur.
 Lawsuits would arise as a result.

-So, how do you cope with an irregular schedule and an unpredictable hourly workforce?
+So, how do you cope with an irregular schedule and an unpredictable hourly workforce when managing scheduling changes?

 How to Handle Last-Minute Scheduling Changes

-Last-minute no-shows or calling in sick is typically problematic for any employer.
-Here are some ways one could handle any such last-minute scheduling changes.
+Last-minute no-shows or sick calls are typically problematic for any employer.
+Let’s look at how you could manage these last-minute scheduling changes.
 Employers and managers, this section is for you!

 Use a centralized employee schedule.